ZhangNingSAU/Spring-2022-CSCI-360-Database-Mgmt-Systems/Slides/Chapter07.md

 ORDER BY played DESC;
 ~~~~

-+ Example: list all albums, even those that have never been played
++ Example 1: list all albums, even those that have never been played

 ~~~
 SELECT artist_name, album_name, COUNT(played) FROM